Vaginal Discomfort

 What Causes Vaginal Irritation During & After Menopause?

-Vaginal dryness during and after menopause is caused by low estrogen hormone levels in the body.
+Vaginal irritation during and after menopause is caused by low estrogen hormone levels in the body.
 Usually, the walls of the vagina are shielded and lubricated by a thin layer of vaginal fluid.
 Estrogen helps to maintain the fluid protecting the vaginal walls, thereby keeping the vagina elastic, thick, and healthy.

 But around age 51, a woman's body stops producing as much estrogen due to menopause, leading to insufficiency in estrogen to sustain the production and maintenance of vaginal fluid.
 Without estrogen to ensure enough vaginal fluid, the vagina and support tissues become less elastic and thinner.